Public broadcasting: History

-Early public stations were operated by state colleges and universities, and were often run as part of the schools' cooperative extension services.
-Stations in this era were internally funded, and did not rely on listener contributions to operate; some accepted advertising.
+Early public stations were operated by state colleges and universities and were often run as part of the schools' cooperative extension services.
+Stations in this era were internally funded, and did not rely on listener contributions to operate, some accepted advertising.
 Networks such as Iowa Public Radio, South Dakota Public Radio, and Wisconsin Public Radio began under this structure.
 The concept of a "non-commercial, educational" station per se did not show up in U.S. law until 1941, when the FM band was authorized to begin normal broadcasting.
 Houston's KUHT was the nation's first public television station founded by Dr. John W. Meaney, and signed on the air on May 25, 1953, from the campus of the University of Houston.
 In rural areas, it was not uncommon for colleges to operate commercial stations instead (e.g., the University of Missouri's KOMU, an NBC-affiliated television station in Columbia).
 The FCC had reserved almost 250 broadcast frequencies for use as educational television stations in 1953, though by 1960, only 44 stations allocated for educational use had begun operations.

 The passage of the Public Broadcasting Act of 1967 precipitated the development of the current public broadcasting system in the U.S. The legislation established the Corporation for Public Broadcasting (CPB), a private entity that is charged with facilitating programming diversity among public broadcasters, the development and expansion of non-commercial broadcasting, and providing funding to local stations to help them create programs; the CPB receives funding earmarked by the federal government as well as through public and private donations.

-Public television and radio in the U.S. has, from the late 1960s onward, dealt with severe criticism from conservative politicians and think-tanks (such as The Heritage Foundation), which allege that its programming has a leftist bias and there have been successful attempts to reduce – though not eliminate – funding for public television stations by some state legislatures.
+Public television and radio in the U.S. have, from the late 1960s onward, dealt with severe criticism from conservative politicians and think-tanks (such as The Heritage Foundation), which allege that its programming has a leftist bias and there have been successful attempts to reduce – though not eliminate – funding for public television stations by some state legislatures.

+In May 2025, President Donald Trump signed Executive Order 14290, which directed the CPB to halt funding to NPR and PBS due to the "bias" in their reporting.
+This was followed by the passage and signing of the Rescissions Act of 2025, which clawed back $1.1 Billion in funding for the CPB.
+Because of this, the organization announced that it would begin the process of shutting down at the end of the fiscal year on September 30, 2025, laying off the majority of its staff, with a skeleton crew remaining until the following January in order to distribute the remainder of its funding.